Jonathan Taplin: Teaching and writing

 In January 2004, Taplin joined the faculty of the University of Southern California Annenberg School for Communication as an adjunct professor.
 In 2008 he was appointed a full Clinical Professor for the Communications School.
 His area of specialization is in the field of digital entertainment and International Communication Management.
 He conducts three seminars a year with communication leaders called The Art of The Long View.
 He is a member of the Annenberg Research Network for International Communication.

 In August 2010, Taplin was appointed Director of the USC Annenberg Innovation Lab.
 The Lab is funded by the University as well as corporations such as IBM, Intel, Cisco, Verizon, Warner Bros., Orange, DirecTV, EPB, Levi Strauss, and Petrobras.
-In December 2010, Annenberg Press published Taplin's breakthrough enhanced eBook, Outlaw Blues: Adventures in the Counter-Culture Wars.
-The Wall Street Journal noted, "What makes Outlaw Blues stand out from the similar cultural memoirs is that Taplin packaged it specifically for the iPad, which he embraced on day one.
-He lovingly embedded 105 videos into the book's pages."
-Taplin serves on the State of California Broadband Policy Taskforce and the Singapore Government Media Development Authority Advisory Board.
+Taplin served on the State of California Broadband Policy Taskforce and the Singapore Government Media Development Authority Advisory Board.

 Taplin is the author of Move Fast and Break Things: How Google, Facebook and Amazon Cornered Culture and Undermined Democracy, which was published in April 2017.
 Taplin's memoir, The Magic Years: Scenes from a Rock and Roll Life was published in May 2021.
-The End of Reality: How 4 Billionaires Are Selling a Fantasy Future of the Metaverse, Mars and Crypto is expected in October 2023.
+The End of Reality: How 4 Billionaires Are Selling a Fantasy Future of the Metaverse, Mars and Crypto was released in September 2023.

+Personal life

+Taplin is married to the photographer Maggie Smith.
+He has two children from his previous marriage to Lesley Gilb: Nicholas Taplin, a recording engineer and Blythe Taplin, a human rights lawyer.
+He has another daughter from a previous marriage to actress Rosanna DeSoto: Daniela Taplin Lundberg, a film producer.